Icaruk/validame/README.md

 # allowOr rule 🏳️
 <a id="markdown-allowor-rule-%F0%9F%8F%B3%EF%B8%8F" name="allowor-rule-%F0%9F%8F%B3%EF%B8%8F"></a>

-- Same mechanics than `allow` rule, but instead stopping if one symbols fails, **it will stop if all symbols fails**, returning the first error.
+- Same mechanics than `allow` rule, but this one needs **all symbols failing** to return an error.
+- The returned error it's from the first failed symbol.

 > ❌ It only works with **function symbols**, not regex.